Eugeneus83/commission_task/README.md

 1. Run "composer install" in command line interface, e.g. via SSH.

 ## How system should be run?
-What command to use?

-php calculate_fee.php input.csv"
+You should run system by the following command: "php calculate_fee.php input.csv"

 ## How to initiate system's tests?
-What command to use?

-You can use one of following commands: php bin/phpunit tests composer run test
+You can use one of following commands: "php bin/phpunit tests" or "composer run test"

 ## Short description